Words of Wisdom

 Words of Wisdom is an opportunity for alumni to write notes of congratulations and encouragement to medical students and welcome them to U of T and the Temerty Faculty of Medicine.
 Your personal wisdom is so appreciated and immediately connects students with the Temerty Medicine alumni community.

-For Words of Wisdom inquiries, please contact Malina Radu at email@example.com.
+For Words of Wisdom inquiries, please contact Katrina Heisz at firstname.lastname@example.org.

 "I first read my Words of Wisdom letter during Orientation Week, just as I was entering the University of Toronto community.
 Reading this letter gave me even more confidence that I was in the right place, joining U of T’s Temerty Faculty of Medicine.
 I still have my letter and will read it again from time to time as a reminder that I'm a lifelong member of a community rich in support, diversity and resources for their students and alumni.
 Words of Wisdom letters offer a personalized welcome to the U of T family.
 Thank you to all alumni who have shared their personal experiences, tips for surviving medical school and life advice for the incoming classes.”